Era 3 Learning Overview

 Download here a more detailed four page overview of the qualities of an Era 3 world, an Era 3 education mission statement, the five relevant Era 3 skill sets, and a set of Era 3 educational characteristics that help to implement the mission.

-•Download here a set of ten key questions, focused around Era 3 educational characteristics, that will help to determine how well a classroom, school or district is doing in developing and implementing an Era 3 mission and outcomes.
+•Download here a set of ten key questions, focused around Era 3 educational qualities, that will help to determine how well a classroom, school or district is doing in developing and implementing an Era 3 mission and outcomes.

 For further insights into an Era 3 education